Our assessment process

 • Governance and safeguarding: We consider your governance structures, financial stewardship, and approach to safeguarding.

 • Due diligence: We carry out internet-based searches as part of our assessment process.
+You can see further information about what we look for here.

 You might also be interested in